NORTHAMPTON'S MUSIC HALL OF FAME

 TOM HALL (Mandola, Guitar, Vocals)

 He created The Celebrated Ratliffe Stout Band, Bare Back Riders.
-Well known NH born singer/songwriter.
+Well known NN born singer/songwriter.
 For many years toured the UK and European Folk Clubs.
-Formative NH bands; ‘Dubious Blues’ and ‘Flyin Garrick’.
+Formative NN bands; ‘Dubious Blues’ and ‘Flyin Garrick’.
 One of Tom’s first albums ‘Tales from Greenwood Edge’ fetches very high prices with vinyl collectors.
 Known for his great songs and stories.
 Tom was also noted for his colourful appearance and the liking of a drink or two.

 TIM HARRIES (Bass Guitar, Double Bass)